CICM/ofxHoa/README.md

 ofxHoa
 ================

 ofxHoa is a wrapper of the [Hoa Library](https://github.com/CICM/HoaLibrary-Light "Hoa Library") (High Order Ambisonics), a set of C++ classes for sound spatialization in 2D and 3D based on Ambisonics.
-The current versions of the HoaLibrary support OS X, Windows and Linux.
+The current versions of the HoaLibrary support MacOs X, Windows and Linux.
 For openFrameworks we only support OS X. Windows and Linux are still a work in progress.

 ## IMPORTANT INSTALLATION NOTES